"We're a tiny company, why would anyone want our data? It's not like we're making tens of millions in profit"

 Even as an SME, your business still needs to utilise cyber security otherwise the consequences can be catastrophic.

-1) Imagine being fined 4% of your turnover because you didn't have any cybersecurity in place after being found to be breach GDPR.
+Imagine being fined 4% of your turnover because you didn't have any security measures in place after being found to have breached GDPR.

 Ask yourself, would your business survive if it lost 4% of its turnover?

 For some organisations this will be a nuisance, perhaps cause you to lose a bit financially, but for others, this can be as bad as life or death.
 In November 2019, a French hospital which experienced a cyber-attack were incredibly delayed in providing crucial, emergency medical care.

 If they had the foundations in place and had documented processes and policies for their staff to follow long before they had their attack, they would haven't have had to resort to using a pen and paper to file life-threatening information.